 On July 16, 2018, Council approved a Public Art Master Plan Update.
 Starting in 2019 and running until 2028, this plan provides a framework for the City’s Public Art Program by identifying opportunities and priorities for:

 On July 6, 2009, Council approved the Public Art Master Plan.
 The plan went into effect in 2009 and expires in 2018 with the approval of the updated master plan.

-As part of the Master Plan, Council approved a revised City of Burlington Public Art Policy.
-The primary purpose of the Municipal Public Art Policy, which guides the Public Art Program, is to provide a mechanism through which the City acquires public art for municipally-owned public space through its purchase, commission or donation
+As part of the Public Art Master Plan, Council approved a revised Public Art Policy.
+The policy guides the Public Art Program and provides a mechanism through which the City can acquire public art for municipally-owned public spaces through its purchase, commission or donation.

 The Public Art Reserve Fund has been established to permit funding to be accumulated for the purchase, commission or donation of public art and its maintenance.
-Maintenance is administered by the Parks & Recreation Department, in conjunction with other departments, to ensure specific requirements for individual pieces of public art are met.
+Maintenance is administered by the Department of City Building, in conjunction with other departments, to ensure specific requirements for individual pieces of public art are met.